pyrmont/testament/api.md

 Assert that an `assertion` is true (with an optional `note`)

 The `is` macro provides a succinct mechanism for creating assertions.
-Testament includes support for four types of assertions:
+Testament includes support for five types of assertions:

 1. a generic assertion that asserts the Boolean truth of an expression;
 2. an equality assertion that asserts that an expected result and an actual result are equal;
+3. an equality assertion that asserts that an expected result and an actual result are deeply equal;
-3. a throwing assertion that asserts an error is thrown; and
+4. a throwing assertion that asserts an error is thrown; and
-4. a throwing assertion that asserts an error with a specific message is thrown.
+5. a throwing assertion that asserts an error with a specific message is thrown.

 `is` causes the appropriate assertion to be inserted based on the form of the